 - committed to carrying out a cycle of inquiry, learning and action (Timperley, Kaser & Halbert 2014)

 - prepared to focus closely on a defined school-based problem area that needs to improve throughout the year

-- prepared to collect data and share progress on that problem as part of the course.
+- prepared to collect data and share progress on that problem as part of school strategic planning which is a focus of the course.

 This course offers research-based professional development with direct relevance to participants’ own leadership and school/community development.
 Growing Great Leaders™ level 2 uses real-life problems from schools or communities of schools, and guides participants through the process of improvement while developing competence and skills in particular aspects of the improvement puzzle.
 Sessions will guide teams through the cycle of inquiry, learning and action, involve everyone in reporting on the steps they have taken in-between sessions and provide the opportunity for group critique and advice.